-The Paper 'Drafting, Appearances and Pleadings' has been included in the syllabus with a view to equip the students with legal drafting abilities, legal frame work pertaining to the appearances before various tribunals/ quasi judicial bodies and the basic understanding of the principles of pleadings.
+Drafting, in legal sense, means an act of preparing the Legal Documents like agreements, contracts, deeds, etc. A proper understanding of drafting cannot be realised unless the nexus between the Law, the facts and the language is fully understood and accepted.
 Drafting of deeds and documents for various purposes in a company usually forms part of multifacet duties of the Company Secretary.
 For this purpose, the course contents of this study material have been so designed as to provide practical orientation and develop necessary acumenship in drafting legal documents.
 Only those deeds and documents have been included which are of direct relevance to the work of a Company Secretary.
 Further, the literature available on the subject has been found to be unwieldy and it has, therefore, been our endeavour to make the study material tailored made.
 Every effort has been made to provide a self- contained material and an integrated approach has been adopted throughout.

 While writing the study material, relevant provisions of the various Acts and Rules made thereunder have been kept in mind.
 Except where found absolutely necessary, text of the provisions of Bare Act(s), Rule(s), Order(s), etc. have not been produced.
 This paper presupposes knowledge of substantive law; therefore, students are advised to have thorough knowledge of the same by referring to various Acts mentioned at appropriate places in this study material.
-The legislative changes made upto June, 2018 have been incorporated in the study material.
 This paper also warrants continuous updation in terms of substantive and procedural laws as well as latest judicial pronouncements.
 Moreover, drafting of petitions, deeds and documents is an art and even acquiring working knowledge in this demands application of skills of higher order.
 Students are, therefore, advised not only to master the principles and applications of drafting and pleadings, but also keep themselves abreast of latest developments by regularly resorting to reading of at least one of the leading English Newspapers and additional source materials concerning corporate world which are published from time to time.
 Students are also advised to refer the 'Student Company Secretary e-bulletin'/'Chartered Secretary' wherein all important judicial and legislative developments are reported regularly.